Brian151/spongebobzelda/utils/SBZBuilder/readme.txt

-choose between 'brush' or 'erase' choose any of the tiles from epsiode 1 dungeon tileset [import] tiles & enemies only (dungeons lv1 & lv2, 2 untested) hard-coded to patrick01a.sbz
+choose between 'brush' or 'erase' choose any of the tiles from epsiode 1 dungeon tileset [import] tiles & enemies only (dungeons lv1 & lv2, 2 untested, Lvl3 only tiles and not tested) hard-coded to patrick01a.sbz
 (note : map data entirely different format than original map, DO NOT COPY INTO DATA FOLDER)